ScrapeOps/scrapeops-scrapers/linkedin-profiles/python/README.md

 ## Features

-This scraper extracts the following data from Etsy:
+This scraper extracts the following data from LinkedIn:

 ✅ Search Data - Data extracted from the LinkedIn Search Results: